OpenStickCommunity/Hardware/Boards/Supported Boards/RPBoy Mini/README.md

 ## Summary

-The RPBoy was designed as an RP2040 based alternative to the Arduboy.
+The RPBoy Mini was designed as an RP2040 based alternative to the Arduboy Mini.
 While it can be used to run some Arduboy games with code modification, I am adding it here as it can also run GP2040-CE just fine.

 Please note that none of the converted Arduboy code will be posted here.